sauce-archives/help/docs/tools/appium/setup.md

 <h3 id="testng">TestNG</h3>
 <h4 id="testng-basic-setup">Basic Setup</h4>
 It is also possible to use TestNG to run Appium tests on our platform.
-The setup is similar to the basic setup described above:
+A basic setup for testing with TestNG could look like this:
 {% highlight java %}
 public class BasicTestSetup {